 By Chef David Swann

 To go with his roasted sea bass, Tikka crushed new potatoes and Raw cauliflower & pistachio salad (full recipe here).
+(The cauliflower recipe is within the video for crushed new potatoes).
 David published this recipe via Instagram on his Instagram Story as a mixture of images & videos…

 Roasted Garlic & Tomato Soup